ryanvanmass/ryanvanmass.github.io/_drafts/Plex.md

 The only issue I have run into is that sometimes I have to completely close the app (stop it from running in the backgroud) and relaunch the app to allow for playback to resume. i suspect this is something to do with jumping between being on my LAN and utilizing the Proxy Servers that Plex maintains

 ## Closing Thoughts
 In closing if you have any kind of local Media collection be it audio or video I would suggest atleast taking a look at Plex.
-It is super easy to get up and running and relatively easy to
+It is super easy to get up and running and relatively easy to use